YoussefKamal098/binary_trees/README.md

   - `Deletion:` O(n) (when the tree is unbalanced and degenerates into a linked list)
   - `Traversal:` O(n)

+  ### Binary Search Tree (BST) Insertion Process:
+  1. Start from the root node.
+  2. Compare the value of the new node with the value of the current node.
+  3. If the value of the new node is less than the current node's value, move to the left subtree.
+  4. If the value of the new node is greater than the current node's value, move to the right subtree.
+  5. Repeat steps 2-4 until reaching a null pointer, indicating the position where the new node should be inserted.
+  6. Insert the new node at the position found in step 5.

+  ### Binary Search Tree (BST) Deletion Process:
+  1. Find the node to be deleted (target node).
+  2. If the target node has no children (leaf node), simply remove it.
+  3. If the target node has one child, replace it with its child.
+  4. If the target node has two children:
+     a.
+Find the node with the maximum value in its left subtree (or minimum value in its right subtree).
+This node is called the "in-order predecessor" (or "in-order successor") of the target node.
+     b.
+Replace the value of the target node with the value of the in-order predecessor (or successor).
+     c.
+Delete the in-order predecessor (or successor) node, which has become a duplicate.

+  `Note:` The BST insertion and deletion operations maintain the BST property, ensuring that the elements are organized in a sorted order.
+These operations have average time complexities of O(log n), where n is the number of nodes in the BST.

 ### Applications

 - `Database Indexing:` BSTs are commonly used in databases to store and index records.
 They provide efficient searching, insertion, and deletion operations, making data retrieval fast and reliable.